TheYoBots/Broadcast-Lichess-Games/README.md

 # Broadcast Lichess Games

 An easy way to Broadcast/Relay lichess games from a live url using heroku.
+This mainly focuses on getting a particular lichess users current games.

 ## How to Use